 She has worked with multiple AAA and Indie developers worldwide such as Konami, Taito, Sony, and Matt Makes Games.
 She holds a degree in Music Management and Enterprises from Baruch College.
 In her spare time, Cassie enjoys JRPGs (Final Fantasy & Persona, in particular), making analog art, and spending time with her pets, Asuka and Rei.

-Following her success as the XR for Change Fellow, Noelle continues her work with Games for Change as the Production Coordinator.
-She supports numerous programs at G4C, including the XR for Change Initiative.
-Noelle also manages the Games for Change Awards and coordinates the XR Hackathons, which teach middle school students across the country about programming and the potential of VR and AR technology.
+As the Production Coordinator at Games for Change, Noelle manages the annual Games for Change Awards, and her work involves collaborating with emerging developers and game designers in the industry.
+She also supports the G4C Festival and coordinates global programming within G4C, including the XR for Change Initiative.
+She was also the first recipient of the XR for Change Fellowship in 2019.
 As an honors graduate, Noelle received her degree from NYU’s Tisch School of the Arts, focusing on both Game Design and Producing in her studies.
-She loves adding to her collection of 100% completed video games, but she also pursues many passions, such as composing music, creating costumes, and seeing the world.
+She loves adding to her collection of 100% completed video games, but she also pursues many passions, such as composing music, creating costumes, and exploring the world.

 Olga El is excited to join Games for Change which combines two of her lifelong passions: social change and gaming!
 She is also a performance activist, playwright, dancer, and director based in NYC who aims to educate and engage audiences in ways that inspire action—on the level of the personal, communal, or beyond—that will ultimately lead to a more just, compassionate, and healthy society.